 T. is a young Los Angeles real estate developer consumed by power and political ambitions.
 His orderly, upwardly mobile life is thrown into chaos by the sudden appearance of his nutty mother, who’s been deserted by T.’s now out-of-the-closet father.
-After his mother’s suicide attempt and two other deaths, he finds himself increasingly estranged from the professional world he’s chosen.
-When his largest project, a retirement development in the middle of the desert and as he juggles his family and social responsibilities T. begins to nurture a curious obsession with vanishing species, whose pending extinction he studies.
-Soon he’s living a double life, building sprawling, generic subdivisions in the California desert by day and breaking into zoos at night to be near the animals.
-When the loss of his closest friend and his mother’s dementia leave him isolated he flees to a tropical island, where in the wake of a devastating hurricane he decides to take a river trip into the remote jungle.
+After his mother’s suicide attempt and two other deaths, T. finds himself increasingly estranged from his latest project: a retirement community in the middle of the California desert.
+As he juggles family, business, and social responsibilities, T. begins to nurture a curious obsession with vanishing species.
+Soon he’s living a double life, building sprawling subdivisions by day and breaking into zoos at night to be near the animals.
+A series of calamities forces T. to a tropical island, where he takes a Conrad-esque journey up a river into the remote jungle.
 Millet’s devastating wit, psychological acuity, and remarkable empathy for flawed humankind contend with her vision of a world slowly murdering itself.